-In a previous post, we explain what plugins are and how you can use plugins to add new features to your blog without touching code.
+In another article, we provide an overview of what plugins are all about and how you can use plugins to easily add new features to your web site without touching code.

-In this tutorial you will learn why WordPress plugins need to be kept up-to-date, how to easily upgrade and remove plugins from your site, and discover practical tools to help you better manage your plugins.
+In this tutorial you will learn why plugins need to be kept up-to-date, how to automatically update and uninstall plugins from your site, and some great plugin management tips.

 How To Update And Delete WordPress Plugins